+Cost to Council BDC Approval SNC Approval

-Up to £20,000 Assistant Director
+Up to £20,000 Assistant Director Assistant Director

-£20,001 to £50,000 Director
+£20,001 to £50,000 Director Assistant Director

-£50,001 to £100,000 CMLT
+£50,001 to £100,000 CMLT Director

-Above £100,001 Cabinet
+Above £100,001 Cabinet Cabinet

-- 15.2 Officers in conjunction with the Procurement Team must notify all suppliers simultaneously and as soon as possible of the intention to award the contract to the successful supplier and stipulating the standstill period (if any) applied in the notification.
-If an unsuccessful supplier challenges the decision, the Officer shall not award the contract and shall immediately seek the advice of the Procurement Team and Director of Resources. - 15.3 Where a contract has been tendered below the PCR 2015 and above £20,000 the Council shall publish a contract award notice on Contract Finder.

-15.4 Where a contract has been tendered pursuant to the PCR 2015 the Council shall publish a contract award notice as detailed by the PCR 2015.
+- 15.3 Officers in conjunction with the Procurement Team must notify all suppliers simultaneously and as soon as possible of the intention to award the contract to the successful supplier and stipulating the standstill period (if any) applied in the notification.
+If an unsuccessful supplier challenges the decision, the Officer shall not award the contract and shall immediately seek the advice of the Procurement Team. - 15.4 Where a contract has been tendered below the PCR 2015 and above £20,000 the Council shall publish a contract award notice on Contract Finder. - 15.5 Where a contract has been tendered pursuant to the PCR 2015 the Council shall publish a contract award notice as detailed by the PCR 2015.

-16. CONTRACT TERMS AND CONDITIONS
+16. CONTRACT TERMS

+Contractual arrangements should be made on:

+- the Council's standard general terms, or

+- standard form contracts, or

+- industry standard model contract terms, or

+- if using a Framework, the Framework Terms.

-Contracts shall be entered on the Council's terms and conditions, which shall be included with each purchase order and invitation to quote or tender.
-Exceptions to this rule must be approved in advance by the Director of Resources including terms and conditions used under Framework Agreements.
+Contracting on the supplier's terms should be avoided.

+Exceptions to this rule must be approved in advance by the Director of Resources.

-- 16.1 Every formal contract in writing within the meaning of CPR shall specify or contain (as a minimum) wherever possible: - (a) the services, supplies or works to be provided; - (b) the price to be paid, with a statement of discounts or other deductions; - (c) the time or times within which the contract is to be performed; - (d) that all relevant health and safety legislation and codes of practice must be complied with and that any specific health and safety requirements set out in the invitation to tender prior to contract award have been satisfied;- - (e) in appropriate cases (to be determined by the Director of Resources) provide for the payment of liquidated damages by the supplier where they fail to complete the contract within the time specified in the contract or any amendment thereto made in accordance with the terms of the contract:- - (f) a clause empowering the Council to cancel the contract and recover from the supplier the amount of any loss resulting from such cancellation, if the Supplier or any person acting on their behalf shall, in relation to the obtaining or execution of the contract or any other contract with the Council, have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or shall have given any fee or reward the receipt of which is an offence under Section 117(2) and (3) of the Local Government Act 1972, Bribery Act 2010, Data Protection Act 2018 and Modern Slavery Act 2015;- - (g) a clause requiring the supplier to provide information to the Council for the Council to fulfil its obligations under the Freedom of Information Act 2000 and Environmental Information Regulations 2004;- - (h) appropriate Employers Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than £5,000,000):- - (i) appropriate Public Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than £5,000,000);- and - (j) appropriate Professional Indemnity Insurance minimum of £1,000,000 or lower or higher depending on the risks and based on Officer's risk assessment in consultation with Finance.
+- 16.1 Every formal contract in writing within the meaning of CPR shall specify or contain (as a minimum) wherever possible: - (a) the services, supplies or works to be provided. - (b) the price to be paid, with a statement of discounts or other deductions. - (c) the time or times within which the contract is to be performed.

+(d) that all relevant health and safety legislation and codes of practice must be complied with and that any specific health and safety requirements set out in the invitation to tender prior to contract award have been satisfied.

+(e) in appropriate cases (to be determined by the Director of Resources) provide for the payment of liquidated damages by the supplier where they fail to complete the contract within the time specified in the contract or any amendment thereto made in accordance with the terms of the contract.

+(f) a clause empowering the Council to cancel the contract and recover from the supplier the amount of any loss resulting from such cancellation, if the Supplier or any person acting on their behalf shall, in relation to the obtaining or execution of the contract or any other contract with the Council, have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or shall have given any fee or reward the receipt of which is an offence under Section 117(2) and (3) of the Local Government Act 1972, Bribery Act 2010, Data Protection Act 2018 and Modern Slavery Act 2015.

+(g) a clause requiring the supplier to provide information to the Council for the Council to fulfil its obligations under the Freedom of Information Act 2000 and Environmental Information Regulations 2004.

+(h) appropriate Employers Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than £5,000,000).

+(i) appropriate Public Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than $\pm 5,000,000$ ).

+(j) appropriate Professional Indemnity Insurance minimum of £1,000,000 or lower or higher depending on the risks and based on Officer's risk assessment in consultation with Finance.